Ag-Tawfik/Vero-apitask/README.md

-Hello dear API creator!

-This repository is a playground for your submission.

-Before getting started, please hit the `Use this template button` to create a new repository on which you commit and push your code regularly for your task.
-Once you are done, please mail us the link to your repository.

-If you encounter a problem or have questions about the task, feel free to email us under christian.schaefers@vero.de

-Good luck and have fun ☘️

 ## Prerequisites:
 The already built up code frame in this repo is a very basic API with limited functionality.
 Your task is to pick it up and develop new features on top of it.